 How do Exp Design and F.Learning studio work together?

 Prioritize and communicate effectively

 As a long-term partner, F.Learning studio prioritizes Exp Design’s projects.
 Based on the scripts of Exp Design, F.Learning studio estimates animation video duration and a general timeline.
 There are multiple animated videos required for each project.
 Therefore, F.Learning plans detail each one of them (illustration day, feedback day, animation day, etc.).

 >> 5 tools for project management in animation every eLearning agency needs

 Communication by daily email keeps all the stakeholders on the same page.
-Through project management tools, like Trello and Click Up, Cobblestone eLearning is able to monitor the deadlines of the production process.
+Through project management tools, like Trello and Click Up, Exp Design is able to monitor the deadlines of the production process.
 If there is an unexpected change affecting the timeline, a called meeting will be set within 15 minutes to discuss.
 Then, the timeline can be adjusted after the 2 companies have agreed on the most favorable timeline for both sides.

 Give advice and actively follow up on the project

-During the production process, F.Learning studio proactively advises Cobblestone in cases of finding solutions for cost optimization and quality improvement.
+During the production process, F.Learning studio proactively advises Exp Design in cases of finding solutions for cost optimization and quality improvement.
 In order to give advice, from our very first projects, both sides tried to understand each other’s working styles and project’s common points.
 Generally, F.Learning studio generates concepts for each video of the project.
 It’s good at first, but in the long run, it needs another way to optimize the cost and time for better results.

 Anne Nguyen – F.Learning studio’s project manager